denisbilli/PyImgDuplicateFinder/README.md

 A simple script to find and move duplicate images inside a folder using HaarPSI algorithm

 ## Usage:
-Process a folder of images finding the duplicates.
-The entire processcan be done both with a soft algorithm that simply hashes the images anda hard one that check for the similarity with a threshold.
-The duplicatesare move to a duplicate folder inside the checked one.
+Processes a folder of images finding the duplicates.
+The entire process can be done both with a soft algorithm that simply hashes the images and a hard one that checks for the similarity with a threshold.
+The duplicates are moved to a _duplicate_ folder inside the checked one.

-From the bash/command line just call the script move-by-fingerprint.py
+From the bash/command line just call the script _move-by-fingerprint.py_

 ### Command line arguments: